Antilles Air Boats

-Antilles Air Boats was a commuter airline founded by Charles F. Blair Jr. in 1963.
+Antilles Air Boats was a commuter airline founded by aviation pioneer Charles F. Blair Jr. in 1963.
 It was based in the US Virgin Islands.
+Antilles Air Boats was the second airline Blair founded, after Associated Air Transport in 1947.

 History

 Antilles Air Boats was founded in 1963, and provided transport between St Thomas and St Croix in the US Virgin Islands as well as San Juan, Puerto Rico.
 Antilles Air Boats built up its fleet until it operated 27 aircraft, all propeller driven float planes from World War II which were well suited to the short hops over water the airline specialized in.
 In 1974 the airline purchased two Sandringham flying boats from Ansett Flying Boat Services.
 In 1967 the airline also acquired the last Sikorsky VS-44 "Excambian" that they operated until it was damaged in 1969.
+Blair had operated the same aircraft at his first airline, Associated Air Transport.

 On 2 September 1978 company president Charles F. Blair Jr was killed in a crash while piloting Antilles Air Boats Flight 941, the flight was carrying 10 passengers.
 His then-wife, actress Maureen O'Hara, took over management of the company for six months from 1978 to 1979, becoming the first woman to become president and CEO of United States-based airline.

 On March 22 1977 American Airlines founded American Inter-Island Airlines and contracted Antilles Air Boats to pilot and operate their fleet of five Convair 440s.
 In 1981 this airline was sold to Air Resorts.